alcarney/blog/dotfiles/bash.rst

 .. pull-quote::

    The search path for the cd command.
-   This is a colon separated list of directories in which the shell looks for destination directories specified by the cd command.
+   This is a colon separated list of directories in which the shell looks for destination directories specified by the cd command. -- man(1) bash

 This means I can ``cd`` into a project folder from anywhere on my system!